5310/ld4821/readme.md

 	TODO	animation

 TODO release gamma
-	TODO	add fadeout of tiles if distant from player
 	TODO 	add shading to player and obstacles and such TODO	add glow/shadow under player
 	TODO	block effect on doors